Here Peter Hanley looks at small business marketing strategies and how you can elevate your business without spending a whole heap of money.

 Why not do them all?
 My only reason is that it takes time and if you spread so wide it won’t get done.
 Running a business takes time and so does maintaining your social media and media will lose out every time.

 Outsource your media or appoint a full-time adviser.
-The idea is a sound one, the realities in small business is that You either can’t afford it or won’t do it.
+The idea is a sound one, the reality in small business is that You either can’t afford it or won’t do it.

 You must, however, maintain one of them with consistency.